 The mother will remain in her den until the cubs are have learned to walk and are ready to leave, this could be a total of 5-7 months from initially building it.
 Emergence from the den usually occurs between February and May14 (source: Marine Ecology Progress Series, A. Derocher, et al, 2011).

-On average, cubs leaving the den will weigh around 10kg15 (source: Arctic Animals and Their Adaptations to Life on the Edge, A. S. Blix, 2005), although other estimates put it anywhere between 3kg (6.6lbs) and 24.5kg (54 lbs).
+On average, the size of polar bear cubs leaving the den will weigh around 10kg15 (source: Arctic Animals and Their Adaptations to Life on the Edge, A. S. Blix, 2005), although other estimates put it anywhere between 3kg (6.6lbs) and 24.5kg (54 lbs).

 They will stay in the area around the den for between 1-4 weeks depending upon the progress of the cubs16 (source: Polar Bears: A Complete Guide to Their Biology and Behavior, A. E. Derocher, 2012).
 After this, they will start to move across the sea ice where the mother will teach them all the skills to survive, including hunting for food.